vlk-charles/podman-tools/README.md

 3. Podman container port
 4. Host port, optionally preceded by IP address and `:`

+## `podman-expose`
+Calls `podman-expose` and then attaches to the proxy container.
+Arguments have the same meaning.

 ## `podman-save-delta`
 Uses `podman save` to save an image to an archive and strips the given number of lower layers.
 Useful for distributing small changes to an otherwise large